Other Causes Of Personal Injuries

 Traumatic head or brain injury results from sudden physical damage to the head or brain.
 This type of personal injury may be caused by the head forcefully hitting an object such as the dashboard of a car or by something passing through the skull and piercing the brain, as in a gunshot wound.
 Major causes of head trauma are motor vehicle accidents, falls, sports injuries, violent crimes and child abuse.

 The physical, behavioral, or mental changes that may result from a head trauma personal injury depend upon the areas of the head or brain that are injured.
 Most injuries cause focal brain damage, damage confined to a small area of the brain.
 The focal damage is most often at the point where the head hits an object or where an object, such as a bullet, enters the brain.

 Closed head injuries frequently cause diffuse brain injuries or damage to several other areas of the brain.
 The diffuse damage occurs when the impact of the personal injury causes the brain to move back and forth against the hard walls of the inside of the skull.
 The frontal and temporal lobes of the brain, the major speech and language areas, are often injured.
 When these major speech and language areas are damaged, problems may include voice, swallowing, walking, balance, and coordination difficulties, as well as changes in the ability to smell and in memory or thinking skills.

 At Phillips Law Group we can help you with serious injury cases such as head or brain injury.
-Please contact our Phoenix and Tucson personal injury lawyers to schedule a free office visit.
+Please contact our Phoenix accident lawyers to schedule a free office visit.

 Lead poisoning is the number one environmental health threat to children under the age of 6 - and it is entirely avoidable.
 If you or your child has been harmed by lead poisoning, please contact our Phoenix personal injury lawyers to discuss your case free of charge.